Home Renovation Permits Explained

 • Work is documented under the contractor’s license

-Homeowners should be cautious of projects where permits are avoided or shifted entirely onto the owner, especially for structural or regulated work.
+Homeowners should be cautious of projects where permits are avoided or shifted entirely onto the owner, particularly for structural or regulated work.

 What Happens During the Inspection Process?